 The purpose of an arc flash study is to identify and quantify potential arc flash hazards associated with electrical distribution equipment, and establish safe working guidelines for personnel.
 The safe working guidelines consist of identifying arc flash protection boundaries and the personnel protective equipment (PPE) required for each piece of electrical equipment.
-This information is identified on a label, which is to be applied to each piece of electrical equipment.
+The available arc flash energy information is identified on a label, which is to be applied to each piece of electrical equipment.
+Safe working guidelines and PPE requirements are referenced to these labels.